cisco-262/DomainInspector/docs/README.md

 ### Local-First Privacy

-Domain Health Inspector is designed as a local-first domain asset inspection app.
+Domain Checker: DNS & SSL is designed as a local-first domain asset inspection app.

 The app may store the following information locally on the device: